Reza1382/Iranian_students_population/README.md

 - Improve documentation
 - Add additional analysis

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Contact

-For questions or suggestions, please open an issue or contact [your-email@example.com]

 ---

 **Note**: This analysis is based on historical data and provides insights into past trends.
 For current statistics, please refer to the latest official sources from Iran's Ministry of Education.